lucidrains/nGPT-pytorch/README.md

 Quick implementation of <a href="https://arxiv.org/abs/2410.01131">nGPT</a>, learning entirely on the hypersphere, from NvidiaAI.
 The question is whether there is any loss of expressivity they swept under the rug, but I'll take it with good faith.

+This type of network should also be studied in the context of continual learning

 ## Install

 ```bash